A group of speech bubbles gathers together and shares their respective stories

-The moment you first hear the words breast cancer, all else might fall away.
+The moment you first hear the words "breast cancer," all else might fall away.
 You might suddenly feel alone, or that feeling may creep in days later.

 The good news is that you are not alone.
-But we do know that in the beginning, it takes time to find community.
-To help those newly diagnosed feel the support of this incredible community, we reached out on the AdvancedBreastCancer.net Facebook page.
+But in the beginning, it takes time to find community.
+To help the newly diagnosed feel the support of this incredible community, we reached out on the AdvancedBreastCancer.net Facebook page.

+We asked, “What’s a good piece of advice for someone newly diagnosed with advanced or metastatic breast cancer?”
 We heard from many voices in the community.
 Here’s what you had to say.
-We asked:

-“What’s a good piece of advice for someone newly diagnosed with advanced or metastatic breast cancer?”

-One day at time with stage 4 MBC
+Take it one day at time with stage 4 MBC

-A few of you also shared that after getting the diagnosis, allow yourself time.
+A few of you shared that after getting the diagnosis, you should allow yourself time.
 This is not a period where you need to rush.
 Several of you pointed out that this diagnosis doesn’t mean you will die tomorrow.
 You have time to get centered, then make an informed plan of action.

 “Stay calm and make well-thought-out decisions.”